| | | | | | |

 No, this marinade and method will work on any steaks or even pork chops.

 I do suggest using a steak that is meant for grilling or quick cooking so you end up with tender steak.
-My favorite tender cuts are:
+My favorite steak cuts for this are:

 ARE BONE-IN OR BONELESS STEAKS BETTER?